AnotherJohnH/Zif/README.md

 portability to the third generation Kindle (aka Kindle Keyboard) which appears as an ideal platform for playing interactive fiction.

-The application includes a terminal emulator and a basic curses style front-end menu, so when running on the Kindle a third-party terminal emulator and launcher is not necessary.
+The application includes a terminal emulator and a basic curses style front-end menu.
+So when running on the Kindle a third-party terminal emulator and launcher is not necessary.

 Perfectly good Z-code engines already exist and some have already been ported to the Kindle.